robsonbittencourt/payara-micro-test/README.md

 # payara-micro-test
-An simple aaplication to know how payara micro works
+An simple aplication to know how payara micro works